Rinbo/clubhouse-v2/worklog.md

 - Can roles be kept in cookie?
 When changing role of a user - log them out by removing the token from tokenStore.
 - How do I add roles to an already existing cookie?
 We only log in once.
 This will be difficult and probably not feasible.
+- Maybe make a cache for clubUser and user instead which we fetch from after the first hit and which get modified by an interaction with user and clubUser tables.
+Could the context of authorization be reduced?

 ## Logging